Eliott Mourier, you are a Data compliance manager, how do you support companies today?

 These new challenges and issues inevitably generate new needs in companies.
 How do you respond to this demand at Micropole ?

-Micropole has been supporting its customers for years in their inevitable transformations, whether organizational or digital.
-We also help them to understand and comply with new regulations that are imposed on them and that are likely to impact their systems and data management.
+Micropole has been supporting its customers for years in their inevitable organizational and digital transformations.
+We also support them in understanding and complying with new regulations, which are likely to have an impact on their systems and data management.

-It is interesting to note that CSR (Corporate Social Responsibility) commitments echo other existing regulatory obligations such as the AGEC, which, since 2020, requires better product traceability, more detailed knowledge of suppliers and more transparent data management throughout the production chain.
-In this respect, Micropole supports many retail players, particularly in the luxury sector, in the collection, consolidation and reliable and transparent restitution of their product data.
+It is interesting to note that CSR (Corporate Social Responsibility) commitments echo other existing regulatory obligations, such as the AGEC law, which, as of 2020, requires better product traceability, more detailed knowledge of suppliers and more transparent data management throughout the production chain.
+In this respect, Micropole supports numerous retail players, particularly in the luxury goods sector, in the collection, consolidation and reliable, transparent restitution of their product data.

-Another interesting example is the link between the principles of minimizing and limiting the retention of personal data under the RGPD (European Data Protection Regulation) and the increasingly strong expectations in terms of "Green IT" or "responsible digital" driven by CSR.
-Micropole is therefore now offering its customers a wider range of Data Cleaning services - which aimed to clean up obsolete personal data from information systems - to all structured and unstructured data and useless documents in their systems, while calculating the quantity of CO2 equivalent saved.
+Another interesting example is the link between the RGPD (European Data Protection Regulation) principles of minimizing and limiting the retention of personal data and the increasingly strong expectations in terms of "Green IT" or "responsible digital" driven by CSR.
+Micropole is therefore now offering its customers a broader range of Data Cleaning services. - aimed at cleansing information systems of obsolete personal data - to all structured and unstructured data and unnecessary documents in their systems, while calculating the amount of Co2 equivalent saved in the process.

 "Micropole is thus striving to put its expertise in data and systems at the service of its customers' new CSR needs and challenges.
 Another striking example is certainly the support we provide to our clients in the construction of their extra-financial reports.

-Yoni, you are the director of the Finance Transformation & Performance entity, specialized in performance management and planning.
+Yoni, you are Director of the Finance Transformation & Performance business unit, which specializes in performance management and planning.
 How do you support companies in their transformation?

 Companies are face a changing environment that requires them to become more reactiveves and agile.

-Our entity accompanies them in the transformation of their management and planning process, through our consulting and implementation activities d''EPM (Enterprise Performance Management) solutions to meet these challenges.
+Our entity supports them in the transformation of their management and planning processes, through consulting and implementation d''EPM(Enterprise Performance Management) solutions.

 The Data has truly become a keystone for successful transformation on CSR TRANSFORMATION.
 How does extra-financial reporting become essential for to monitor its performance and its environmental impact?